alchemy-fr/Phraseanet-Docs/en/FAQ/Customization/index.rst

 .. topic:: The essential

-    This section of the FAQ regroups the questions about customizing *Phraseanet*
+    This section of the FAQ regroups questions about Phraseanet customization.

 .. toctree::
    :maxdepth: 1